Q. Which airport should I fly into for this tour?

 Q. Do I need special clothes/equipment to visit Antarctica?

-A. Yes, we will provide you with a list of clothing and gear for the tour.
+A. We will provide you with a list of clothing and gear for the tour.
 Some of this will be mandatory, while some will be suggested items meant to make your trip more comfortable.
 Some gear can be rented in Ushuaia (we’ll provide you with this information once you’ve registered), but we recommend you place your order well in advance as options are limited.

 Here’s a blog post that gives you an idea of the suggested specialty items to pack.